Trusted above all.

 Definitions:

-- Fuel: This can be any kind of combustible material, such as paper, wood, oil, fabrics, etc. Some materials burn more easily than others.
+• Fuel: Any kind of combustible material, such as paper, wood, oil, fabrics, etc. Some materials burn more easily than others.

-- Heat: A heat source is typically responsible for the initial ignition of fire.
-Not all fires burn at the same temperature – different materials offer different amounts of heat.
+• Heat: A heat source is typically responsible for the initial ignition of fire.
+Different materials burn at different temperatures.
 Combustion reactions also produce heat as they burn, further increasing the temperature, as such maintaining the fire and enabling it to spread further.

-- Oxygen: Our normal air contains 21 % oxygen.
-Most fires require an oxygen level of at least 16 % to burn.
-The chemical processes that occur during a fire are supported by oxygen.
-When fuel burns, it reacts with oxygen from the surrounding air, releasing heat and generating combustion products (gases, smokes, etc.)
+• Oxygen: Air normally contains 21 % oxygen, but most fires require at least 16 % oxygen to burn.
+During combustion, fuel reacts with oxygen, releasing heat and generating combustion products (gases, smokes, etc.)

 Tiny little candle flames can reach really high temperatures!